Minimum Cow Protection Standards ISKCON LAW 507

 Training oxen should begin at 2-4 months to develop a relationship of love and trust.
 No work is

-done at this time due to softness of bones as well as other reasons.
+done at this time due to the softness of bones as well as other reasons.

 Training should be by voice commands or Indian technique of pierced nose with rope halter.